What is user testing?

 The problem many designers and product development teams have, however, is conducting user testing that will identify actual product issues and design flaws.
 This is understandable.
 There are a lot of variables that can influence the quality and validity of a usability test.
 Things like budget, tight deadlines, participants, shortages in staff, poorly structured questions, unclear criteria, and different testing environments can — and generally do — devalue the final results.

 To ensure you set up a valid usability test you need to understand the user testing process.
-I’ve jotted down 6 easy-to-follow steps for successful user testing.
+We’ve jotted down 6 easy-to-follow steps for successful user testing.
 Let’s get straight into it.

 Step 1: Define Testing Objectives

-Start by clearly outlining your user testing goals.
+Start by clearly outlining your user testing goals and UX metrics.
 What is it you want to test and what answers do you expect to obtain?

 Or maybe it’s something else entirely.